 At the same time, however, the Board is highly conscious of not accumulating reserves in excess of what a sensible degree of prudence requires.
 To this end, and as part of its Risk Appetite Statement, the Board formulated and has for some years applied a consistent policy to the amount of capital reserves it should hold above its regulatory capital requirement to ensure that it has enough to absorb any unexpected shocks but not too much.
-The policy is to capital reserves between £5m and £7.750m in excess of the Regulatory Solvency Capital Requirements. (its SCR)
+The policy is to capital reserves between £5m and £7.750m in excess of the Regulatory Solvency Capital Requirements (its SCR).

-£'m
+Year ended 30 June Year ended 30

+2020 June 2019

+£'000 £'000

-Solvency Capital Requirement 5.866
+Solvency Capital Requirement 4,591 5,642

-Minimum buffer 5.000
+Minimum buffer 5,000 5,000

-Minimum Limit 10.866
+Minimum Limit 9,591 10,642

-Maximum buffer 2.750
+Maximum buffer 2,750 2,750

-Maximum limit 13.616
+Maximum limit 12,341 13,392

-Capital Reserves for Regulatory Purposes 15.226 Excess over maximum capital requirements 1.610
+Capital Reserves for Regulatory Purposes 14,382 15,040

+Excess over maximum capital requirements 2,041 1,648

-As part of its Risk Appetite Statement, where the Company's capital reserves exceed the upper end of the target range set in its capital resources policy, it is required to manage its free reserves into the target range over a reasonable period of time.
+As part of its Risk Appetite Statement, where the Company's capital reserves exceed the upper end of the target range set in its capital resources policy, it is required to manage its free reserves into the target range over a reasonable period.
 To achieve this, it can reduce the rates it sets or increase the level of premium deferral granted to Members, or it can do both.
-Thus, for the 2017 renewal, and without departing from its underwriting criteria the premium rates were reduced by 5% and the premium deferral increased by 2.5% .Those members purchasing cover of less than £2m, who were already committed, would be entitled to a 20% deferral (2017: 17.5%) of the advance call (net of brokerage) for the 2017 policy year (1 June 2017 to 30 June 2017) increasing to 25% (2016: 22.5%) for those members purchasing cover of £2m or more.
+Thus, for the 2019 renewal, and without departing from its underwriting criteria the Board decided to hold the 2018 premium and deferral rates